• Skip to main content

 Mounting System

-Duty RDS: The Duty RDS is an easy to install optic that is suitable for most rifles and SMGs in the market.
-It comes with an One-piece Torsion Nut Mount & Spacer mounting solution.
+Duty RDS: The Duty RDS is an easy-to-install optic that is suitable for most rifles and SMGs in the market.
+It comes with a One-piece Torsion Nut Mount & Spacer mounting solution.
 Just by following the manual, you can easily install this on your own.
-Gunsmith isn’t required but if you really don’t know how to, you might want to grab one.
+Gunsmith isn’t required but if you don’t know how to, you might want to grab one.

 Size and Weight